mahmoudhesham009/TF-IDF/README.md

 ## How it works

--all nodes are registered as children for /election znode to elect one of the nodes to be the leader and the rest of the nodes will become workers.
+- all nodes are registered as children for /election znode to elect one of the nodes to be the leader and the rest of the nodes will become workers.
--the worker nodes will be registered as a child for /server_register, start web server znode with and store the endpoint for this node inside its data.
+- the worker nodes will be registered as a child for /server_register, start web server znode with and store the endpoint for this node inside its data.
--the leader node will be registered as a child for /co_server_register, start web server znode with and store the endpoint for this node inside its data.
+- the leader node will be registered as a child for /co_server_register, start web server znode with and store the endpoint for this node inside its data.
--when [front-end applicatoin](https://github.com/mahmoudhesham009/TF-IDF_FrontEnd) get a request, it sends a request to the node registered as a child in the /co_server_register znode and send the search terms to the child which is the leader node.
+- when [front-end applicatoin](https://github.com/mahmoudhesham009/TF-IDF_FrontEnd) get a request, it sends a request to the node registered as a child in the /co_server_register znode and send the search terms to the child which is the leader node.
--the leader node will get the child in the /server_register znode and distribute the tasks between them.
+- the leader node will get the child in the /server_register znode and distribute the tasks between them.
--workers will take tasks and calculate the terms frequency of each document and return the results based on [TF-IDF algorithm](https://en.wikipedia.org/wiki/Tf%E2%80%93idf/).
+- workers will take tasks and calculate the terms frequency of each document and return the results based on [TF-IDF algorithm](https://en.wikipedia.org/wiki/Tf%E2%80%93idf/).
--after the leader node get results from each node, calculate inverse document frequency and calulate the final score for each node, it sends the response to the front-end to display it.
+- after the leader node get results from each node, calculate inverse document frequency and calulate the final score for each node, it sends the response to the front-end to display it.

 ## How to run it